What are small business loans and how do they work?

 How do term loans work?

-Term loans provide a lump sum of cash that is paid back over a set period of time, typically between two to five years.
+Term loans provide a lump sum of cash that is paid back over a set period of time, typically between two and five years.
 For applicants with good credit scores, these loans often come with competitive interest rates.

 The application and funding timeline for term loans may also be relatively quick, depending on the lender.
 Online lenders can often approve and possibly fund in less than a day.
 But if you have less than ideal credit, a lender may require that you provide a personal guarantee to obtain funding.
 This means you agree to repay the loan with your own money if, for some reason, your business cannot meet the loan obligations.